awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 The second section offers examples on drafting a configuration file for a GSProcessing job.
 The third section explains how to deploy your GSProcessing job with AWS infrastructure.
 The fourth section includes how to do partition based on the previous GSProcessing result.
-The final section shows an example to quick start GSProcessing and GSPartition.
+The final section shows an example to quickly start GSProcessing and GSPartition.

 .. toctree::
    :maxdepth: 1